 BY ANNE STOKES For years, Yesenia Gonzales warned her son's teachers and school administrators that Matthew was being bullied: He came home with unexplained bruises and scratches, he was afraid to go to school and would cry and beg to stay home.
 The day before the middle-schooler was violently assaulted in the school cafeteria, his mother pleaded with the school's administration to provide more supervision during lunchtime when her son was particularly vulnerable.
 "Matthew was attacked from behind.
 He was punched, as he recalled, four to five times in the back of the head," Gonzales says.
 "He said he didn't know what happened, someone just hit him.
 I've never heard him cry like that in my life....
-I told the school, 'I warned you and I told you my son was being bullied, but you did nothing to protect my child and here we are."
-Matthew's injuries included a broken nose, but could have been much worse.
-In fact, his assault was so egregious, the case was forwarded to the district attorney's office and is being tried as a felony.
+I told the school, 'I warned you and I told you my son was being bullied, but you did nothing to protect my child and here we are." of defense."
+Matthew's injuries included Yesenia Gonzales a broken nose, but could have Parent Advocate and NGCDD been much worse.
+In fact, his Partners in Policymaking assault was so egregious, the case was forwarded to the district attorney's office and is being tried as a felony.
 Gonzales says that while all of her kids have had some problems with bullying, it's been more prominent with Matthew because of his developmental disabilities: At the age of 6, he was diagnosed with Asperger's Syndrome and was nonverbal until the first grade.
 He expresses himself through stimming and has difficulties with social interactions.
 According to PACER's National Bullying Prevention Center, children with disabilities are two to three times more likely to be bullied than typically-abled children.
-Difficulty with communication, mobility and social situations, and lack of peer support can make students with intellectual or developmental disabilities common targets.
-Today, Matthew is thriving at a different school.
+Difficulty with communication, mobility and social with intellectual or developmental disabilities common targets.
 Gonzales credits the school's administrators and faculty with creating a safer, more tolerant environment that better aligns with Clark County School District's policy 5137, which prohibits discrimination based on bullying and outlines how schools should investigate and address incidents.
-She says that while she's spent years on her own trying to better communicate with her son's schools, researching laws and policies, and dealing with the legal system, there is help for families going through similar situations.
+She says that while "Don't be afraid to speak up and be your child's voice; you are their advocate and their line Student she's spent years on her own trying to better communicate with her son's schools, researching laws and policies, and dealing with the legal system, there is help for families going through similar situations.
 Groups such as the Nevada Governor's Council on Developmental Disabilities can connect families with advocacy efforts, resources, local organizations and other parents who can help.
 "These organizations are out there to help families with children with disabilities, they have answers that you may not know.
 They may have parent guides to educate you on your child's disabilities or they may have conferences to talk very specifically about bullying," Gonzales says.
 "Don't be afraid to speak up and be your child's voice; you are their advocate and their line of defense.
 Do not let anyone intimidate you from doing what is right.
 If you don't understand, ask questions."
 For more information on available resources, visit www. nevadaddcouncil.org or call 775-684-8619.

-Yesenia Gonzales Parent Advocate and NGCDD Partners in Policymaking Student How to Reduce Bullying at a New School Stay strong, stay busy and talk to others.
+How to Reduce Bullying at a New School Stay strong, stay busy and talk to others.